 During and after closing a deal, keep track of your promised project so you deliver your product or service on time.
 This feature is great for maintaining relationships with your new and existing customers alike.

-Operational CRMs take it one step further than more general types of CRM software by focusing on tasks and activities that drive day-to-day operations.
+Operational CRMs take it one step further than more general CRM options by focusing on tasks and activities that drive day-to-day operations.
 Business processes like sales, marketing, and customer support are all fundamental aspects of operations, but it’s important to find a solution that meets your specific needs.
-Whether that’s integrating with social media, transitioning your business to the cloud, or anything in between, there’s a package that’s right for you.
+If you’d like to learn more about other main CRM platforms and how they compare with operational CRMs, see our article on the different types of CRM software.